Wagurii/Dictionary/README.md

-# Word Definition API

-A simple project to demonstrate how to get word definitions using the [Dictionary API]([https://api.dictionaryapi.dev/](https://api.dictionaryapi.dev/api/v2/entries/en/<word>
+A simple project to demonstrate how to get word definitions using the [Dictionary API](https://api.dictionaryapi.dev/api/v2/entries/en/<word>
-)).
+).

-To get the definition of the English word "hello", send a request to: [Dictionary API]([[https://api.dictionaryapi.dev/](https://api.dictionaryapi.dev/api/v2/entries/en/<word>](https://api.dictionaryapi.dev/api/v2/entries/en/hello
+To get the definition of the English word "hello", send a request to: [Dictionary API](https://api.dictionaryapi.dev/api/v2/entries/en/<word>](https://api.dictionaryapi.dev/api/v2/entries/en/hello)
-)

 ## Project Description